Difference operators for partitions and some applications: -polynomials from the work of Carde-Loubert-Potechin-Sanborn

-In this section, we derive some $D$-polynomials arising from the work of K. Carde, J. Loubert, A. Potechin and A. Sanborn \cite{clps}.
+In this section, we derive some $D$-polynomials arising from the work of Carde, Loubert, Potechin and Sanborn \cite{clps} on one of the first author's conjecture \cite{han} related to hook lengths of partitions.
 Furthermore, the degrees of such $D$-polynomials can be explicitly determined.
 As an application of Theorem \ref{th:main2} and Lemma \ref{th:DD-}, we obtain the skew marked hook length formula (see Theorem \ref{th:skewmarked}).

 Let $z$ be a formal parameter and $\rho(h,z)$ be the function defined on each positive integer~$h$ (see \cite{clps, han}):

 \begin{defi} The functions $L_k(\lambda)$ of partitions are defined by the following generating function

 \end{defi} For example, we have